tale-toul/OCP4AzureIPI/README.md

 ```
 $ terraform apply -var-file AppGateway_vars
 ```
-The deployment will take a few minutes, but it could take a little longer to be operational until the health probes verify that the banckend pools can receive requests.
+The deployment will take a few minutes, but it could take a little longer to be operational until the health probes verify that the backend pools can receive requests.

 To access the cluster check the section [Accessing the Openshift Cluster through the Application Gateway](#accessing-the-openshift-cluster-through-the-application-gateway).

 #### Obtaining the Certificate for API and Application Secure Routes
 Connections to the API and the secure application routes are encrypted end to end, from the client to the Openshift cluster.
-The Application Gateway terminates all TLS connections and stablish new ones with the OCP cluster.
+The Application Gateway terminates all TLS connections and establishes new ones with the OCP cluster.

-To stablish the encrypted end to end connections for API and secure routes two certificates are required:
+To establish the encrypted end to end connections for API and secure routes two certificates are required:
 * **A PKCS12 (PFX) file**.- Contains the public and private parts of the certificate used to encrypt connections between clients and the application gateway.

     The Application Gateway terminates the TLS connections so it needs a full certificate, containing the private and public keys.